google/ExoPlayer/faqs.md

 expensive relative to AUD based frame boundary detection.
 Use of `FLAG_ALLOW_NON_IDR_KEYFRAMES` may result in temporary visual corruption at the start of playback and immediately after seeks when playing some MPEG-TS files.

+#### Why do some MP4/FMP4 files play incorrectly? ####

+Some MP4/FMP4 files contain edit lists that rewrite the media timeline by skipping, moving or repeating lists of samples.
+ExoPlayer has partial support for applying edit lists.
+For example, it can delay or repeat groups of samples starting on a synchronization sample, but it does not truncate audio samples or preroll media for edits that don't start on a synchronization sample.

+If you are seeing that part of the media is unexpectedly missing or repeated, try setting [Mp4Extractor.FLAG_WORKAROUND_IGNORE_EDIT_LISTS][] or [FragmentedMp4Extractor.FLAG_WORKAROUND_IGNORE_EDIT_LISTS][], which will cause the extractor to ignore edit lists entirely.
+These can be set on a DefaultExtractorsFactory using [setMp4ExtractorFlags][] or [setFragmentedMp4ExtractorFlags][].

 #### Why do some streams fail with HTTP response code 301 or 302? ####